 A lot of freelancers work according to informal agreements

 without any problems, but you can still put some things on paper.
 You do this in an independent cooperation agreement.
-This way you avoid misunderstandings, clarify your expectations and significantly reduce the risk of false self-sequepm.What do you put in the cooperation agreement?
+This way you avoid misunderstandings, clarify your expectations and significantly reduce the risk of false self-employment.What do you write down in a cooperation agreement?

-- The parties with their contact details (subcontracted the 'client' and the 'service provider', in the case of equivalent cooperation 'signed').
+- The parties with their contact details (in subcontracting the 'principal' and the 'service provider', in equivalent cooperation the 'signatories').

 - The agreement: what you are concretely committed to.

-- The status of the self-employed: indicate that you work together as self-employed persons, not as employers and employees.
+- The status of the self-employed: indicate that you work together as self-employed people, not as employers and employees.

 - Concrete agreements: who does what, where and how?

-- Compensation: how much is it?
+- Compensation: how much is the payment?
 Is it an hourly rate, or a day or project price?
 Within what time frame are the invoices paid?
 What if the invoice is not settled in time?
-And what about the costs incurred, they can be counted on?
+And what about the costs incurred, can they be counted on?

-- Duration and end: When does the contract take up and until when does it run?
+- Duration and end: When does the contract start and for how long will it run?
 Who can terminate the contract, and how does it work?

-- Liability: who is responsible for errors, and how is any damages reimbursed?
+- Liability: who is responsible for errors, and how are any damages reimbursed?

-As already mentioned, this contract reduces the likelihood that the RSZ and/or the self-employed themselves will ever investigate whether there is no bogus self-employment.
+As already mentioned, this contract reduces the likelihood that the RSZ and/or the self-employed themselves will ever investigate whether there is a bogus self-employment.
 In the contract, avoid words such as holiday pay, timetables, group insurance, guaranteed/monthly wages, as well as the exclusivity and non-compete clause (unless applicable).
-In addition, agree that the self-employed uses his own material and that he mentions the payment conditions on his invoice.
+In addition, agree that the self-employed use their own material and that they mention the payment conditions on thier invoice.